What to drink

 • The kind of milk you give can be breast milk, whole milk (3.25% M.F.), or a mix of both.

-• If you are using evaporated or powered milk, make sure you choose a full fat type and that it is properly diluted or reconstituted.
+• If you are using evaporated or powered milk, choose a full fat type and that it is properly diluted or reconstituted.

 • If you’re using cow milk, offer 2 cups (500 mL) but not more than 3 cups (750ml) per day.